 This is a distance learning course and students engage with staff members and each other through regular contact within the online teaching and learning environment.
 An extensive range of learning technologies - including The Hub, eportfolio and multimedia resources - will be available to support directed, independent learning.
 Learning materials may include narrated PowerPoint lectures, video or audio clips, reading materials, case-based data, guided learning activities, discussion boards and selfassessment quizzes.
 Online seminars and discussion groups will be scheduled to allow maximum participation.
 Discussions and seminars will also be archived to allow students to review the content after the event.
 Assessment is carried out through case-based assignments, reflective journals, research reports, electronic portfolio, online discussions as well as a final dissertation.

 We suggest that a student should spend an average of 18 hours on independent learning/ course work each week per module.
 This could include online discussions.

-A typical entry is a first or second class honours degree in audiology or a relevant professional qualification PLUS 3 years post qualified audiological experience PLUS a continuing professional development (CPD) Portfolio.
+A typical entry is a first or second class honours degree in audiology or a relevant professional qualification PLUS three years post qualified audiological experience PLUS a continuing professional development (CPD) portfolio.
 Each application will be considered individually.